top of page

 Benefits of Native Vegetation

 Introducing native plants is one of the best ways to create a sustainable pond ecosystem.
-They supply food and shelter for wildlife, improve water quality, and enhance the beauty of your pond.
-Research shows that native plants can increase the resilience of ecosystems by 40%.
+They provide food and shelter for wildlife.
+Native plants improve water quality and enhance the beauty of your pond.
+Research shows that they can increase the resilience of ecosystems by 40%.

 Recommended Plants